deepakmaroo/IBEX/docs/source/developers_manual/backend_development/benchmarking.rst

 Running benchmarks (quick)
 --------------------------

-When you have an existing IBEX development installation, you can run the benchmarks like this:
+The benchmarks can be executed in an existing IBEX development installation by running the following command:

 .. code-block:: console

     $ asv run --python=same --quick

-.. note:: You need to have ``asv`` installed for this to work, see https://asv.readthedocs.io/en/stable/installing.html
+.. note:: ``asv`` has to be installed for this to work, see https://asv.readthedocs.io/en/stable/installing.html

-This will execute all benchmarks once in your active python environment.
-The upside of executing all benchmarks once is that this won't take very long.
-The downside is that ``asv`` won't be able to gather statistics (variance) of the run times, so you'll note that in the output all timings are reported ``±0ms``.
+All benchmarks will be executed once in the active Python environment.
+The advantage of executing all benchmarks once is that the process will be completed relatively quickly.
+However, the disadvantage is that ``asv`` will be unable to gather statistics (variance) of the run times, resulting in all timings being reported as ±0ms in the output.

-When you remove the ``--quick`` argument, ``asv`` will execute each benchmark multiple times.
-This will take longer to execute, but it also gives better statistics.
+Upon removing the ``--quick`` argument, each benchmark will be executed multiple times by ``asv``.
+While this will increase the execution time, it will provide more accurate statistics.

 Running benchmarks (advanced)
 -----------------------------